 - Dilated (large) pupils, hyperactivity (unable to stand or sit still), or seizures

 - Dizziness or sleepiness, trouble breathing, confusion, or unconsciousness

 How is a nonprescription medication overdose diagnosed?

-Caregivers may not be sure which medicine is causing your child's overdose.
-Your child's caregiver will ask if your child is taking any OTC medicines.
-Be sure to list every cold or pain medicine your child is taking.
-Your child's caregiver may ask you when your child took these medicines and how much he took of each.
-He may also ask how long your child has been taking each medicine.
-Your child's caregiver may ask if your child has any other medical conditions, such as liver problems or diabetes.
+Healthcare providers may not be sure which medicine is causing your child's overdose.
+Be sure to tell them every cold or pain medicine your child is taking.
+Include when your child took these medicines and how much he took of each.
+Also include how long your child has been taking each medicine.
+Your child's healthcare provider may ask if your child has any other medical conditions, such as liver problems or diabetes.
 He may ask you how you gave your child his medicine and to describe his symptoms.
-Your child may need tests to help caregivers learn if his condition is serious or life-threatening.
+Your child may need tests to help healthcare providers learn if his condition is serious or life-threatening.

-- Blood tests may be needed to give caregivers more information about your child's condition.
+- Blood tests may be needed to give healthcare providers more information about your child's condition.
 Your child may need to have blood drawn more than once.
 If you do not know which medicine your child took, blood tests may be able to tell which medicine is in his body.
 For example, blood tests may be done to check for acetaminophen in your child's body.
-Your child's caregiver may also do blood tests to check his liver.
+Your child's healthcare provider may also do blood tests to check his liver.